-In this blog, we will explore more about payment processing in Salesforce Billing.
+This blog will explore more about Salesforce payment processing in Salesforce Billing.

-Below is the high-level flow of the Payment Data Model, which involves leading objects like Account, Invoice, and Payment.
+Below is the high-level flow of the Payment Data Model, which involves leading objects like Accounts, Invoice, and Payment.

-Invoices display an inventory of purchased items and services alongside the total amount a customer must pay.
-The invoice record itself contains important details like the balance, due date, and payment status.
+- Invoices display an inventory of purchased items and services alongside the total amount a customer must pay.
+The invoice record contains essential details like the balance, due date, and payment status.

-Here we are using CyberSource as Payment Gateway as shown below:
+Here we are using CyberSource as a Payment Gateway, as shown below:

 |Active||It must be Active.|